Muon Tomography sites for Colombian volcanoes: MuTe: Colombian Muon Telescope

-where $\Delta I(\varrho_0)$ is the flux variation due to the different opacities $\varrho_0$ and $\varrho_0+\delta\varrho$, and c is a parameter measuring the confidence level in terms of the standard deviation of the measurement.
-The above expression give a bound for the minimum exposure time needed in order to distinguish opacity differences across the geological object.
+with $\Delta I(\varrho_0,\delta\varrho)$ the flux variation due to the different opacities $\varrho_0$ and $\varrho_0+\delta\varrho$, and $c$ is a parameter measuring the confidence level in terms of the standard deviation of the measurement.
+The above expression gives a bound for the minimum exposure time needed to distinguish opacity differences across the geological object\cite{LesparreEtal2010}.